openstf/adbkit-apkreader/README.md

     - For CData nodes, the following additional properties are present:
         * **data** The CData.
         * **typedValue** May be available if the section represents a more complex type.
 See above for details.

+#### reader.usingFileStream(path, action)

+Opens a readable Stream to the given file inside the APK and runs the given action with it.
+The APK file is kept open while the action runs, allowing you to process the stream.
+Once the action finishes, the APK will be automatically closed.

+* **path** The path to the file.
+For example, giving `'META-INF/MANIFEST.MF'` as the path would open that file.
+* **action(stream)** A function that processes the stream somehow. **MUST** return a `Promise` that resolves when you're done processing the stream.
+The value that the `Promise` resolves with will also be the value that `usingFileStream()` resolves with.
+    - **stream** A readable Stream of the file content.
+You should either consume or end the stream yourself before resolving the action.
+* Returns: A `Promise` that resolves with whatever `action` resolves with.

 ## More information